Hamburg relegated after 55 seasons in the Bundesliga

 Hamburg were relegated from the Bundesliga for the first time in their history on Saturday, as a 2-1 win over Borussia Moenchengladbach proved too little too late.

-Hamburg had battled to victory over Moenchengladbach, but were doomed to relegation as Wolfsburg beat Cologne 4-1.
+Although Hamburg battled to victory over Moenchengladbach, they were doomed to relegation as Wolfsburg thrashed Cologne to finish third from bottom.
+Wolfsburg will go into a relegation playoff with Holstein Kiel, who finished third in Germany's second tier.

-The day started disastrously for Hamburg, as Joshua Guilavogui fired Wolfsburg ahead in the opening minute against Cologne.
+The day started disastrously for Hamburg, as Josuha Guilavogui fired Wolfsburg ahead in the opening minute against Cologne.

-In Hamburg, Aaron Hunt put the home side ahead before Josip Drmic equalised for 'Gladbach.
+In Hamburg, Aaron Hunt put the home side in front before Josip Drmic equalised for 'Gladbach.

-Jonas Hector brought Cologne level just after the half-hour mark with an exquisite chip, but Divock Origi restored the lead for Wolfsburg, edging Hamburg closer to disaster.
+Jonas Hector brought Cologne level just after the half-hour mark with an exquisite chip, but Divock Origi, on loan from Liverpool, restored the lead for Wolfsburg and edged Hamburg closer to disaster.

-Minutes later, Robin Knoche headed in Wolfsburg’s third, and when Josip Brekalo added a fourth in stoppage time, Hamburg’s fight was over.
+Minutes later, Robin Knoche headed in Wolfsburg's third, and when Josip Brekalo added a fourth in stoppage time, Hamburg's fate was sealed.

-After a 15-minute delay due to crowd trouble, the game was able to end.
-The famous digital clock in Hamburg's Volksparkstadion, which displays how long the club have been in the top flight, must now finally be switched off.
+After a 15-minute delay due to crowd trouble, the game briefly resumed.
+The famous digital clock in the Volksparkstadion, which displays how long the club have been in the top flight, must now finally be switched off.

+"I am so disappointed," said Hamburg coach Christian Titz.
+"I was convinced that we could win the game today, and that it would be enough to stay up.
+The team and most of the fans gave us a worthy send-off from the top flight."

-At the other end of the table, Hoffenheim pipped Bayer Leverkusen and RB Leipzig to fourth place, as they beat Borussia Dortmund 3-1 to secure Champions League football next season.
+At the other end of the table, Hoffenheim pipped Bayer Leverkusen and RB Leipzig to a Champions League place next season as they beat Borussia Dortmund 3-1 to third place.

 Dortmund goalkeeper Roman Buerki gifted Hoffenheim possession with a dreadful clearance on 26 minutes, allowing Andrej Kramaric to fire the home side in front.